Jericho, Queensland: Facilities

 Jericho has a drive-in theatre, park, swimming pool, town hall and showground.

 Barcaldine Regional Council operates a library at 6 Darwin Street inside the Tourist Information Centre.

 The Jericho branch of the Queensland Country Women's Association has its rooms at 7 Faraday Street.

 Education

 Jericho State School is a government primary (Prep-6) school for boys and girls at Pasteur Street.
 In 2017, the school had an enrolment of 9 students with 1 teacher and 4 non-teaching staff (2 full-time equivalent).

+There are no secondary schools in Jericho.
+The nearest government secondary school is Alpha State School (to Year 10) in neighbouring Alpha to the east.
+However, most parts of Jericho are too distant to attend this school; the alternatives are distance education and boarding school.

 Tourist attractions

 The Crystal Trumpeters monument and the statue of Joshua made of barbed wire are both located within Jericho.